orbitalpodcast/tom-transcribe/readme.md

 ## Usage

 * Upload your audio files to your Google Cloud Storage bucket.
+  * File names must be in the format episode-###.flac.
+  * Files must be mono flac files.
+This hopefully won't be a requirement in the future.
-Anything in there will get transcribed, so delete previously transcribed files.
+  * Anything in there will get transcribed, so delete previously transcribed files.
 In the future, we'll check for wiki pages and ignore extant episodes.
 * Run transcribe.py.
 * Enjoy the progress bars.
 * When it's complete, a local backup will be saved in the same directory the .py file was in, in a folder called backup.